orukusaki/avr-boot/README.md

 On most MCUs the fuses will also need to be set correctly to allow self-programming.
 Interrupts should always be disabled while self-programming.

-It supports regular and extended (>64k) addressing modes
+This crate supports regular and extended (>64k) addressing modes

 ## Getting started